Stromboli – The ancient lighthouse of the Mediterranean

 How to get to Stromboli

-Stromboli is one of the Aeolian Islands, a volcanic island group just north of Sicily.
-Milazzo on the north eastern tip of Sicily is the departure port for several ferries to Stromboli (as well as the other Aeolian islands of Vulcano, Lipari, Panarea and Salina).
+Stromboli is one of the Aeolian Islands, a volcanic archipelago just north of Sicily.
+Milazzo on the north-eastern tip of Sicily is the departure port for several ferries to Stromboli (as well as the other Aeolian islands of Vulcano, Lipari, Panarea and Salina).
 The ferry crossing takes about 2,5 to 3 hours, depending on the route and type of boat.

 Another option is the overnight ferry from Naples direct to Stromboli, taking 10 to 12 hours.

-This handy interactive map shows the walking route from the edge of town to the north side of Stromboli.
+This handy interactive map shows the walking route from the edge of town to the north side of the Stromboli volcano.
 You can also zoom in for more details of the track, and click on the icons for pictures of stunning views along the way.

 Signpost to the Centre of the Earth.